liuyehcf/BlogSource/_posts/Cpp-Issue-Logs.md

 # 7 FAQ

-1. `as ‘this’ argument discards qualifiers [-fpermissive]`: Maybe try to conver a const value to a non-const value
+1. `as 'this' argument discards qualifiers [-fpermissive]`: Maybe try to conver a const value to a non-const value